Aliases for INPP5D Gene

 GeneCards Summary for INPP5D Gene

 INPP5D (Inositol Polyphosphate-5-Phosphatase D) is a Protein Coding gene.
 Diseases associated with INPP5D include Lymphoproliferative Syndrome and Paine Syndrome.
-Among its related pathways are Metabolism and B cell receptor signaling pathway (KEGG).
-GO annotations related to this gene include SH3 domain binding and PTB domain binding.
+Among its related pathways are EGF/EGFR Signaling Pathway and Development IGF-1 receptor signaling.
+Gene Ontology (GO) annotations related to this gene include SH3 domain binding and PTB domain binding.
 An important paralog of this gene is INPPL1.

 UniProtKB/Swiss-Prot for INPP5D Gene